domfarolino/os/03-Process-Forking/README.md

 return its PID and fill the integer pointer with status information of the terminated child (more on this later).

 By default, `waitpid` is a little more specific, allowing us to wait for some specific child process to terminate by accepting the PID of the child-to-wait-for as its first argument.
-Alternativelym, if the first argument is `-1`, the behavior is the same as `wait`, and it waits for *any* child process to terminate.
+Alternatively, if the first argument is `-1`, the behavior is the same as `wait`, and it waits for *any* child process to terminate.
 The second argument is still a pointer to an integer, however the third argument is an OR of up to two constants `WNOHANG` and `WUNTRACED`, and allows us to listen to a little bit more than just child *termination*.